 Child Care Expenses

-Step 9: Confirming Exact Net Income from Pay Stub
+Step 10: Determine the Exact Net Income in Ontario from the Pay Stub

-To confirm your final exact net take home pay Ontario, refer to your work pay stub (pay statement).
+To confirm your final exact net take-home pay in Ontario, refer to your work pay stub (pay statement).
 This will account for your personalized tax scenario, deductions, and additional adjustments.

 Your pay stub outlines your gross pay, each deduction taken (taxes, EI, CPP, benefits, etc.), and the final net amount deposited into your account.